jklymak/Phy426/docs/Assignments/Assignment10.md

   1. There are four waves possible, what are their phase speeds and directions?
   2. What is the amplitude of the surface displacement and interface displacement for each wave?
   3. Plot a Hovmoller diagram of the surface displacement and interface displacement covering a few wavelengths and periods.
 Identify the surface and interface waves in the diagram.
+(To do this, pick reasonable values for the layer thicknesses and density differences).
   3. What is the energy flux of each wave?